How Expats Have Helped Grenada Become A Better Country

 Independence Square, Montevideo, Uruguay

-In order to apply for citizenship, you must appear before the Electoral court.
+In order to apply for citizenship, you must appear before the Electoral Court.
 They will want to see proof of your right to reside in Uruguay, that your ability to speak Spanish is good, documentation concerning your nationality, age and identity, as well as proof of residence.
-And they will want to also test less tangible things like your belief in democratic ideals, your good behaviour while in Uruguay so far, and ties you might have to Uruguay.
+They will also want to test less tangible things like your belief in democratic ideals, your good behaviour while in Uruguay so far, and ties you might have to Uruguay.
 Applying for citizenship is free.

 If you spend more than half the year in Uruguay, you may become a tax resident there.
 Uruguay has a territorial tax system, so you do not have to pay any tax there on income earned overseas.
 Only income sourced from within the country is taxed, so this can be a tremendous advantage when it comes to tax planning if you have a lot of foreign-sourced income.
 Uruguay has tight bank secrecy laws and a number of free trade zones that entrepreneurs can take advantage of.